dinikifo/zui-mindmaps/README.md

 # zui_qt

 A native Qt/PySide6 retained-mode scene-graph toolkit for building zoomable 2D canvas applications with floating tool panels.
-Originally ported from Processing ZUI concepts, now a full application framework with layout, IPC, scripting, and 14 built-in widgets.
+Originally designed to demonstrate ZUI concepts, now a full application framework with layout, IPC, scripting, and 14 built-in widgets.

 ## Install and run